haskell/cabal/doc/cabal-package-description-file.rst

     This guide refers to an unnamed library as the main library and a named library as a sublibrary (such components may be considered as subidiary, or ancillary, to the main library).
-It refers to a private sublibrary as an internal library.
+It refers to a private sublibrary as a sublibrary.

     A sublibrary cannot have the same name as its package.